vnyk/ML-Notes/README.md

 # Machine Learning Notes
-Collection of ipython notebooks to help absolute beginners to get a kickstart with Mchine Learning.
+Collection of ipython notebooks to help absolute beginners to get a kickstart with Machine Learning.
 * Supervised learning with Sklearn
 * Unsupervised learning with Sklearn
 * Competetive Data science